Medical Billing and Coding Online Training

 What Will You Learn in the Campus Medical Billing and Coding Program?

-• Insurance billing, insurance claims, and insurance companies
+• Insurance billing, insurance claims, and insurance providers

 • Medical terminology, medical records, and medical coding